 19. Holyrood Palace

-Holyrood Palace is one of the most fascinating attractions in Edinburgh, the capital of Scotland.
+Holyrood Palace is one of the most amazing buildings in Edinburgh, the capital of Scotland.
 It’s situated on the opposite end of the so-called Royal Mile of Edinburgh Castle, the historical castle on top of a hill called Castle Rock which overlooks the city.
-The history of the castle goes back to the 12th century when King David I of Scotland founded an Augustinian Abbey on the site, a building that now lays in ruin.
+The history of the castle goes back to the 12th century when King David I of Scotland founded an Augustinian Abbey on the site, a building that now lies in ruin.